Kr0GG/Currency_exchanging/README.md

 # Currency_exchanging
+** Kursach #1 comming there for new achievments at studing.
-Kursach #1 - Site with some exchanging rates and cooperating Telegram bot with daily notifications.
+** "Currency_exchanging" project includes site with some exchanging rates and interacting with the Telegram bot with daily notifications about 'rate's changing for turned currency.